austrianKangaroo/obsidian-supercharged/README.md

 *by Simon G., Andreas S., Andrea Z., Alexander P., Stefan G.*

 ## Usage

+### Latex view
-If you are in a markdown editor, press <kbd>Ctrl + M</kbd> to open a leaf for inserting common latex commands.
+If you are in a markdown editor, press <kbd>Ctrl + M</kbd> to open a window for inserting common latex commands.
 You may change this shortcut in the settings.
-You can define your own custom commands in the plugin settings as well.
+The window contains buttons which insert latex commands at your active cursor position.
+The buttons contain You can define your own custom commands in the plugin settings as well.

+### Drawing canvas
+Press <kbd>CTRL + J</kbd> to open a drawing canvas.
+You can save your drawing to the clipboard and insert it into a markdown file using <kbd>CTRL + V</kbd>.